moazamrathore/CyberFin-ML/README.md

 streamlit run app.py
 ```

-2. Access the app in your browser (usually at http://localhost:8501)
+2. Access the app in your browser (https://cyberfin-ml-e98ezqteqlgvvzqzqlkxyj.streamlit.app/)

 3. Follow the guided workflow:
    - Upload your dataset (CSV or Excel)